 Ballast Luminous Efficiency (BLE) is the ratio of total lamp arc power to input watts.
-This metric, new in 2014, is based solely on electrical measurements.
+This is a new metric based solely on electrical measurements.

 Power Factor (PF) is the measurement of how effectively a ballast converts the voltage and current supplied by the power source into watts of usable power delivered to the ballast and lamps.
 Perfect power utilization would result in a power factor of one.